 After the successive collapse of powerful clans in Settsu including the Wada, the Ibaraki, the Itami, and the Ikeda, Kiyohide joined Murashige and Takayama Ukon as an independent power in Settsu.
 Later, after Nobunaga appointed Murashige as the lord of the province, Kiyohide supported him.
 In 1578, during a rebellion by Murashige against Nobunaga that led to the Siege of Arioka Castle, Kiyohide sided with Murashige, but when confronted with an all-out assault by the Oda army, Kiyohide and Ukon surrendered and became retainers of Nobunaga, after which he joined the attacking forces against Murashige.
 Thereafter, he participated in numerous battles under the command of Niwa Nagahide and Ikeda Tsuneoki.

 On 6/2 of Tenshō 10 (1582), after the unexpected death of Oda Nobunaga in the coup d’état known as the Honnō Temple Incident, Kiyohide joined Ukon in support of Hashiba Hideyoshi and made significant contributions at the Battle of Yamazaki.
 In 1583, Kiyohide also participated in the second line of the vanguard units at the Battle of Shizugatake.
 However, while (together with Ukon and Miyoshi Nobuyoshi) defending Ōiwayama fortress, Kiyohide died in battle during a ferocious attack by Sakuma Morimasa, a valorous general in the army of Shibata Katsuie.
-He was forty-two years old at the time.
+This occurred before the return to Ōmi of the Hashiba army from an operation in Gifu, an event known as the Great March from Mino.
+Kiyohide was forty-two years old at the time.

 Kiyohide’s eldest son, Nakagawa Hidemasa, succeeded him as head of the family while Kiyohide’s second son, Nakagawa Hidenari, later became the first head of the Bungo-Oka domain and the Nakagawa family continued until the end of the Edo period.